-Video angle: straight from the side or slightly diagonal.
+Video angle: straight from the side or slightly to the front.
 Your hips be visible during the full repetition.

 - a.
-No notable posterior pelvic tilt or spinal flexion occurs during the exercise: you retain roughly anatomical lumbo-pelvic posture. - b.
+No major posterior pelvic tilt or spinal flexion occurs during the exercise: you retain roughly anatomical lumbo-pelvic posture. - b.
 You hit parallel (at a minimum). - c.
 There is no major knee valgus (caving). - d.
 You keep the bar roughly over your center of gravity, i.e. roughly over the (mid)feet. - 3.
 Barbell standing overhead press (Military)

-Video angle: diagonally from the front.
+Video angle: from the front-side (or do 1 straight from the side and 1 from the front).
 Your hands and hips should be visible during the full repetition.

 - a.
 You achieve full Olympic lock-out. - b.
 The bar touches your chest or clavicle in the bottom. - c.
 You keep your elbows roughly below the barbell. - d.
 There is no excessive lumbar spinal extension. - e.
-You do not use any leg drive. - 4.
-Powerlifting bench press.
+You do not use any leg drive.

+4. Powerlifting bench press.

-Video angle: diagonally from the front.
+Video angle: from the front-side.
 Your hands and hips should be visible during the full repetition.

-a.
-The bar touches your chest or abdomen in the bottom.
+- a.
+The bar touches your chest or abdomen in the bottom. - b.

-- b.
 You reach full elbow lock-out at the top. - c.
 Your scapulae stay retracted and your thoracic spine stays extended throughout the whole set.